 - Acting for an offshore drilling unit owner/operator in relation to the sale and recycling arrangements for its rigs

-- Drafting pro-forma ship sale and purchase agreements for one of the world’s largest container lines
+- Drafting pro-forma ship sale and purchase agreements (with associated negotiating commentary) for one of the world’s largest container lines

 - Representing a private client in the negotiations of the purchase (US$200 million-plus) and later sale of one of the world’s largest superyachts